 The International Federation of Bodybuilding and Fitness (IFBB) was founded in 1946.
 At that time, bodybuilding wasn’t the huge sport it is today.
-In fact, bodybuilding was relatively small back then.
-But, since that time, the sport has grown, and we’ve seen dozens of incredible competitors step on stage.
+Bodybuilding was relatively small back then.
+But since that time, the sport has grown, and we’ve seen dozens of incredible competitors step on stage.

 In no particular order, here are some of the most notable names in modern bodybuilding:

 1. Arnold Schwarzenegger

 Known as the Austrian Oak, Arnold is one of the most accomplished bodybuilders of all time and has played a significant role in popularizing the sport.

 As a seven-time Mr. Olympia winner, Heath is easily one of our time’s most impressive and accomplished bodybuilders.
 His Olympia wins tie with that of Arnold Schwarzenegger.

 Steve Reeves wasn’t the most prominent or most accomplished bodybuilder.
 But, he had impeccable symmetry and proportion that helped him land the 1950 Mr. Universe title.
 He later portrayed Hercules, Goliath, and Sandokan on the big screen and played a role in popularizing bodybuilding.

 4. Lee Haney

 Lee Haney has an incredible eight consecutive wins of the Mr. Olympia title and is only rivaled by the next person on our list.